(ME-UYR) Mentoring Experiences for Underrepresented Young Researchers Program

 • Rough outline of the project planning.

-• Planning of flagship conference attendance and/or potential mentor’s lab visit with budget (between $2K and $4K).
-The budget may include travel costs, registration – to the main event and possibly to satellite events, tutorials, and short courses – meals, and accommodation.
+• Plan and budget for attending ICASSP and optionally visiting the mentor’s lab.
+The budget must be between $2,000 and $4,000 and may include travel costs, registration – to the main event and possibly to satellite events, tutorials, and short courses - meals, and accommodation.

 • Overview of the needed resources and confirmation that the mentor can provide for these.